onwardplatforms/agent-runtime-poc/README.md

 - Runtime handles orchestration, routing, and conversation management
 - Clients provide natural language interfaces to the system

+The system features full end-to-end streaming support:
+- Real-time display of LLM responses as they're generated
+- Immediate visibility of agent calls and responses
+- Responsive user experience with token-by-token output

 ## Agent Call Visibility

 The system provides immediate visibility into which agents are being called using the `ƒ(x)` notation.
 When an agent is invoked, you'll see:

 ```
-> Say hello in Spanish
+you → Say hello in Spanish
-ƒ(x) calling the [hello-agent] agent...
+ƒ(x) calling hello-agent...
+ ↪ runtime → hello in Spanish
-¡Hola! ¿Cómo estás?
+ ↪ hello-agent → ¡Hola! ¿Cómo estás?

+runtime → The Spanish greeting "¡Hola! ¿Cómo estás?" means "Hello!
+How are you?"

-> Say hello in Spanish and goodbye in French
+you → Say hello in Spanish and goodbye in French
-ƒ(x) calling the [hello-agent] agent...
+ƒ(x) calling hello-agent...
+ ↪ runtime → hello in Spanish
+ ↪ hello-agent → ¡Hola! ¿Cómo estás?
-ƒ(x) calling the [goodbye-agent] agent...
+ƒ(x) calling goodbye-agent...
+ ↪ runtime → goodbye in French
-¡Hola! ¿Cómo estás?
-Au revoir et à bientôt!
+ ↪ goodbye-agent → Au revoir et à bientôt!

+runtime → In Spanish, you can say hello with "¡Hola! ¿Cómo estás?" and in French, you can say goodbye with "Au revoir et à bientôt!"
 ```

-This real-time visibility helps you understand how the system routes and processes queries.
+This real-time visibility with consistent formatting helps you understand how the system routes and processes queries.

 ## Testing